objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 })
 ```

-# Connect OBJY instances
+# SPOO

-OBJY Connect is a project for connecting OBJY instances, running in different places.
+SPOO is a project for exposing any OBJY environment as a RESTful platform.

 > For running a basic platform you will need ***Node.js***, ***Redis*** and ***MongoDB***.
 This will change in the future.
 The following quick examples show you how to spin up a platform and a client with just a few lines of code.